 8th & 9th Grade Small Catechism

 You will attend Wednesday evening classes from October-February, learning parts of the small catechism and how God’s word applies to your life.
 Most nights will have a large group learning session led by one of the pastors, followed by small group discussion led by an adult small group guide.
 In 8th and 9th grade you are required to attend worship regularly and take worship notes that are turned in to your small group guide, and you participate in service projects and fellowship activities, including an overnight retreat.
-Classes for 2016-2017 are October 5 – February 22.
-8th/9th grade retreat is February 3-4, 2017.
+Classes for 2017-2018 are September 20-February 7.
+8th/9th grade retreat is February 16-17, 2017.

 Preparing for Affirmation of Baptism: